-- Artwork for individual offices is considered a personal expense and is not allowable from any funding source.
-However, artwork in public areas is allowable. - Flowers for birthdays, holidays, weddings, wedding anniversaries, or baby showers are not allowable from any funding source.
-See the section below for conditionally allowable purchases of flowers. - Gifts in lieu of payment for services are not allowable from any funding source.
-See the section below for conditionally allowable token non-cash items. - Gifts to employees for birthdays, holidays, weddings, wedding anniversaries, or baby showers are not allowable from any funding source. - Home internet reimbursement is not allowable from any funding source.
-In addition, cell modems procured from an ISU contracted cellular provider should not be used for personal use in place of home internet access. - Home office expenses are unallowable from any funding source if ISU provides office space in another location. - Parking fines, parking permits, library fines, late fees, and finance charges are the personal responsibility of the person who incurs them.
+• Artwork for individual offices is considered a personal expense and is not allowable from any funding source.
+However, artwork in public areas is allowable.

+• Flowers for birthdays, holidays, weddings, wedding anniversaries, or baby showers are not allowable from any funding source.
+See the section below for conditionally allowable purchases of flowers.

+• Gifts in lieu of payment for services are not allowable from any funding source.
+See the section below for conditionally allowable token non-cash items.

+• Gifts to employees for birthdays, holidays, weddings, wedding anniversaries, or baby showers are not allowable from any funding source.

+Home internet reimbursement is not allowable from any funding source.
+In addition, cell modems procured from an ISU contracted cellular provider should not be used for personal use in place of home internet access.
+Home office expenses (including computer towers, monitors, and printers) are unallowable from any funding source if ISU provides office space in another location.
+However, if an appropriate business justification is provided for a unique situation, the final decision of allowability and appropriateness of home office expenses can be determined by the department.
+If an exception is granted, use of ISU-provided resources is to be used strictly for ISU business purposes only.

+• Parking fines, parking permits, library fines, late fees, bus passes for commuting, and finance charges are the personal responsibility of the person who incurs them.
 They are not allowable from any funding source.